With St Kilda Film Festival underway, we thought it would be a good idea to look into the top five films every business owner should see.

 Since looking into these films, it became known that they each have a similar theme, try and see if you can figure it out.

 A film about Joy Mangano, a female entrepreneur, whose journey to success is one we can all learn from.
 The 2015 Oscar nominated film follows Joy’s desire and determination to succeed when everyone around her expects her to fail.
 The movie explores Joy’s transition from selling mops in a supermarket (illegally) to working the camera and being on live television, and she does all this, like many entrepreneurs, while keeping her family together.
-Joy faces many road blocks throughout her career and Jennifer Lawrence portrays these struggles with as much angst as the real life Joy would have felt.
+Joy comes across many road blocks throughout her career and Jennifer Lawrence portrays these struggles with as much angst as the real life Joy would have felt.
 This movie will leave you feeling empowered to keep going and persevere even when you feel like giving up.

 The Social Network (2010)